zhiminnnnn/TIS/PC Assembly Lab.md

 <div align="justify">

-# PC Assembly Lab - Reflection
+# PC Assemble Lab - Reflection
 Date: 30 Oct 2025

 In this session, we were split into groups and we learned how to assemble and disassemble a PC physically.